RCIRODERICK CONSULTINGTalk to an engineer

 The eight hundred Brainfuck derivatives, taken as a sample, vary along a small number of axes.
 Reading widely across the corpus suggests the following partition.

 The base machine.
-Every esoteric language has an underlying execution model — the abstract machine its programs run on.
-The corpus uses, in approximate order of frequency: tape machines (Brainfuck and its derivatives), stack machines (FALSE, GolfScript), one-instruction-set machines (Subleq, BitBitJump), two-dimensional grid machines (Befunge, Hexagony), register-and-jump assembly clones, queue machines (Fueue), string-rewriting systems (Thue, Markov-style), and a handful of more exotic machines (combinator calculus, cellular automata as program).
-The base machine is the largest single design choice; everything else parameterises it.
+Every esoteric language has an underlying execution model, the abstract machine its programs run on.
+The corpus uses, in approximate order of frequency: tape machines such as Brainfuck and its derivatives, stack machines such as FALSE and GolfScript, machines with a single instruction set such as Subleq and BitBitJump, two-dimensional grid machines such as Befunge and Hexagony, register-and-jump clones of assembly, queue machines such as Fueue, string-rewriting systems such as Thue and Markov-style rewriters, and a handful of more exotic machines including combinator calculus and cellular automata as program.
+The base machine is the largest single design choice and everything else parameterises it.

 Memory shape.
-Within a given base machine, the memory has a shape: a one-dimensional unbounded tape, a one-dimensional circular tape, a two-dimensional torus, a stack of fixed depth, an unbounded stack, a queue, a deque, a graph.
-Brainfuck’s standard memory is a one-dimensional unbounded tape of byte-sized cells; Boolfuck uses a tape of bit-sized cells; Brainfuck Extended uses arbitrary-precision integers.
+Within a given base machine, the memory has a shape.
+It might be a one-dimensional unbounded tape, a one-dimensional circular tape, a two-dimensional torus, a stack of fixed depth, an unbounded stack, a queue, a deque, or a graph.
+Brainfuck’s standard memory is a one-dimensional unbounded tape of byte-sized cells; Boolfuck uses a tape of bit-sized cells; Brainfuck Extended uses integers of arbitrary precision.

 Cell width.
 Closely related but separable: the size of an individual cell.
 Bit, nibble, byte, word, arbitrary precision.
 Some languages allow signed values, some unsigned, some only positive.

 Instruction count and set.
-A Brainfuck derivative might use the canonical eight instructions, a subset (Boolfuck), a superset (Brainfuck with debug or randomness), or a non-overlapping replacement.
-The instruction count typically ranges from one (OISC machines) to a few dozen (richer fungeoids).
+A derivative of Brainfuck might use the canonical eight instructions, a subset like Boolfuck, a superset such as Brainfuck with debug or randomness, or a non-overlapping replacement.
+The instruction count typically ranges from one, in OISC machines, to a few dozen in richer fungeoids.
 Larger instruction sets are usually re-encodings of small ones rather than truly novel additions.

 Encoding.
 Once an instruction set exists, it has to be encoded in source text.
 The canonical Brainfuck encoding uses ASCII punctuation: > < + - . , [ ].
 Whitespace encodes its instructions in tab/space/newline triples.
 Unary encodes its entire program as a single integer expressed in base-1.
-Binary, base-N, and natural-language-keyword encodings are all options.
+Binary, base-N, and encodings keyed on natural-language words are all options.

 I/O model.
 Character at a time is the dominant pattern.
-Some languages take whole-line input, some take an integer, some take no input and produce no output (the program’s effect is its own internal state at termination), some treat the file system as I/O.
+Some languages take whole-line input, some take an integer, some take no input and produce no output so the program’s effect is its own internal state at termination, and some treat the file system as I/O.

 Additions and removals.
 Many derivatives are characterised primarily by what they add to or subtract from a base.
 La Weá adds a clipboard register to Brainfuck’s eight instructions.
-Chespirito adds a randomness instruction.
+Chespirito adds an instruction for randomness.
 Brainfuck Lite removes the loop instructions.
-These additions and removals are the design choices that distinguish a derivative from its base; they are also where the most interesting work in the corpus lives.
+These additions and removals are the design choices that distinguish a derivative from its base.
+They are also where the most interesting work in the corpus lives.

 Theming.
-Orthogonal to all the above is the surface theme — the cultural skin laid over the instruction set.
-Cooking (Chef), Shakespearean play (Shakespeare), action-movie quotes (ArnoldC), Schwarzenegger catchphrases (ArnoldC), Chilean slang (La Weá), 19th-century literary Chinese (Wenyan).
+Orthogonal to all the above is the surface theme, the cultural skin laid over the instruction set.
+Cooking in Chef, Shakespearean play in Shakespeare, action-movie quotes in ArnoldC, Schwarzenegger catchphrases also in ArnoldC, Chilean slang in La Weá, literary Chinese of the 19th century in Wenyan.
 Theming changes how the language reads without necessarily changing how it executes.
-It is the most visible design choice and often the one a new author chooses first; it is also, on its own, the cheapest contribution one can make to the corpus.
+It is the most visible design choice and often the one a new author chooses first.
+It is also, on its own, the cheapest contribution one can make to the corpus.

-These eight axes — base machine, memory shape, cell width, instruction count and set, encoding, I/O, additions and removals, theming — between them account for most of the variation across the corpus.
-They are not the only possible axes, and Babel’s schema (next section) will need to be open to additions.
-But they are the axes the field has implicitly used, and consolidating them is the first methodological move.
+These eight axes, namely base machine, memory shape, cell width, instruction count and set, encoding, I/O, additions and removals, and theming, between them account for most of the variation across the corpus.
+They are not the only possible axes, and Babel’s schema in the next section will need to be open to additions.
+The third installment in this series (Rodriguez 2026b) takes up an adjacent field, the design of programming languages oriented to LLMs, that surfaces further axes the original eight cannot cleanly express.
+Those extensions are developed there, against that field’s design choices, and are not folded into the present paper.
+The original eight are the foundation.
+Any later extensions sit on top of them.

 4. Babel’s parameter schema

-Babel proposes that an esoteric programming language can be specified, for the purposes of generation, as a parameter set across the eight axes above plus a small number of orthogonal meta-parameters that describe the language’s character rather than its mechanism.
+Babel proposes that an esoteric programming language can be specified, for the purposes of generation, as a parameter set across the axes inventoried in §3 plus a small number of meta-parameters that describe the language’s character rather than its mechanism.

 The meta-parameters are different in kind.
 They are knobs on what the resulting language feels like to read and write, not knobs on its mechanism.
-The proposed meta-parameter set:
+The proposed set of meta-parameters follows.

 Complexity measures the cognitive cost of writing a non-trivial program.
-A Subleq machine has high complexity (one instruction, large programs); Brainfuck has medium complexity; a richer fungeoid like Befunge has lower complexity per useful program.
+A Subleq machine has high complexity since it has one instruction and produces large programs.
+Brainfuck has medium complexity.
+A richer fungeoid like Befunge has lower complexity per useful program.

 Abstraction measures the gap between surface syntax and execution model.
-Brainfuck is low-abstraction (the instructions correspond directly to operations on the tape); Shakespeare is high-abstraction (a soliloquy assigns a value through letter counts and metaphor); Wenyan is high-abstraction in its surface syntax but lower in its underlying semantics.
+Brainfuck is low in abstraction since the instructions correspond directly to operations on the tape.
+Shakespeare is high, since a soliloquy assigns a value through letter counts and metaphor.
+Wenyan is high in its surface syntax but lower in its underlying semantics.

 Verbosity measures bytes per logical operation.
-Chicken (one token, repetition-encoded) is hyper-verbose; Brainfuck is moderate; J or K (single-byte tokens) are hyper-compact.
+Chicken, with one token and repetition-encoded, is hyper-verbose.
+Brainfuck is moderate.
+J and K, with single-byte tokens, are hyper-compact.

 Playfulness measures the language’s self-conscious humour, parody, or theatricality.
-INTERCAL, Chef, ArnoldC, Fetlang are high-playfulness; Subleq is low.
+INTERCAL, Chef, ArnoldC, and Fetlang are high in playfulness.
+Subleq is low.

 Unpredictability measures the degree to which the same program can produce different results across executions, or the degree to which the language’s behaviour deviates from the programmer’s reading of the source.
-Whenever (which executes statements when it feels like it) is high-unpredictability; Malbolge is high in a different way (the instruction effect depends on the address); a deterministic Brainfuck is low.
+Whenever, which executes statements when it feels like it, is high in unpredictability.
+Malbolge is high in a different way, since the instruction effect depends on the address.
+A deterministic Brainfuck is low.

 The meta-parameters are not independent of the mechanical parameters.
-Verbosity is partially a function of encoding and instruction count; naturalness is partially a function of theming.
-The point of including them anyway is that they capture the design intent at a level a new author thinks at.
+Verbosity is partially a function of encoding and instruction count.
+Naturalness is partially a function of theming.
+Unpredictability sometimes leaks out of the instruction set, since a derivative of Brainfuck that adds a randomness primitive picks up nonzero unpredictability without changing any meta-parameter explicitly.
+The point of including the meta-parameters anyway is that they capture the design intent at a level a new author thinks at.
 A new author rarely starts with “I want a one-dimensional unbounded tape with byte-sized cells.”
-They start with “I want something playful, high-verbosity, and themed around X.” The meta-parameters let Babel meet the author at that level and resolve down to the mechanical parameters as a second step.
+They start with “I want something playful, high in verbosity, themed around X, primarily readable by humans.”
+The meta-parameters let Babel meet the author at that level and resolve down to the mechanical parameters as a second step.

-This two-layer schema is the methodological contribution.
-The field has had the mechanical axes available implicitly for thirty years; what it has not had is a vocabulary at the level of design intent that can be turned into a working language without each author rebuilding the same scaffold.
+This schema of two layers is the methodological contribution.
+The field has had the mechanical axes available implicitly for thirty years.
+What it has not had is a vocabulary at the level of design intent that can be turned into a working language without each author rebuilding the same scaffold.

 5. Three output targets, three readers